AlexChudic/FinalProject/README.md

 For Mac, it's possible to use [Homebrew](https://techblost.com/how-to-setup-sonarqube-locally-on-mac/) for easier installation process (steps 1-6 are sufficient)

+### Running the pipeline
+To run the pipeline, you will need to follow these steps:
+1. Follow the instructions on setting up Sonarqube and SonarScanner above
+2. Make sure the correct version of Java is installed.
+3. Populate the `src/.env` file with the correct API keys and credentials
+4. Now you can run the pipeline by running main method in [App.java](https://github.com/AlexChudic/FinalProject/blob/main/src/data-mining/mining/src/main/java/refactoring_mining/App.java)

 ### Running the sub-modules
 It is possible to run submodules on its own from the terminal.
-Make sure these commands are executed from the root repository folder
+Make sure these commands are executed from the root repository folde
 - Use `python src/evaluation.py refactoring-data/<repositoryName>` for generating the evaluation metrics for the generated refactoring jsons
 - Use `python src/useGPT.py refactoring-data/<refactoringJsonPath>` for prompting the GPT3.5 Turbo about how to refactor the code